-This document is intended to provide supplemental information to assist applicants developing a Community Benefits Plan (CBP) for the Long Duration Energy Storage Demonstrations (LDES).
+This document is intended to provide supplemental information to assist applicants developing a Community Benefits Plan (CBP) for the Energy Improvements in Rural or Remote Areas Program (ERA).
 As shown in the graphic to the right, Community Benefits Plans are based on a set of four core interdependent policy priorities: engaging communities and labor; investing in America's workforce; advancing diversity, equity, inclusion, and accessibility; and implementing Justice40.
 These key principles, when incorporated comprehensively into project proposals and executed upon, will help ensure broadly shared prosperity in the clean energy transition.
 CBP FOA requirements are intentionally flexible to generate the best approaches from applicants and their partners that are responsive to the communities, workers, and groups impacted by their projects.
 In sections where there is overlap, applicants should point reviewers to more comprehensive efforts addressed elsewhere.
 This lets reviewers know that applicants are thinking about all these pieces holistically.
 Applicants are encouraged to complete each portion of the Community Benefits Plan to the greatest extent possible, covering every project site proposed.
 In cases where information is incomplete, applicants should clearly explain the reason for missing information and provide plans to address those gaps during the project.
-Plans should be specific, actionable, and measurable: the idea is to move beyond vision or assessment into actionable goals, outcomes, and implementation steps as shown below.
+If an applicant is unable to fully address any element of the Community Benefits Plan, they should provide a brief explanation of the support needed to formulate a full response (e.g., site visit or virtual assistance with data gathering).
+In addition, applicants may request technical assistance in formulating these plans from Department of Energy national labs, EPA Thriving Communities Technical Assistance Centers (TCTACs), and other partners, in line with the FOA.
 CBPs are scored at 20 percent of the overall technical merit review of proposals.
 This Guidance is designed to provide specific information and examples to aid applicants in developing a CBP that showcases their work in a way that is maximally responsive to DOE FOA requirements.

 For answers to common Frequently Asked Questions (FAQs), see: Community Benefits Plan Frequently Asked Questions (FAQs).